chemerisuk/cordova-plugin-firebase-analytics/README.md

 Use variable `FIREBASE_CORE_VERSION` to override dependency version on Android.

-Use variable `POD_FIREBASE_VERSION` to override dependency version on iOS.

 NOTE: on iOS in order to collect demographic, age, gender data etc. you should additionally [include `AdSupport.framework`](https://firebase.google.com/support/guides/analytics-adsupport) into your project.

 ## Methods